SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     visible_in_fog : bool
 ```

-Configures a game entity's visiblity in the fog of war.
+Configures a game entity's visibility in the fog of war.

 **visible_in_fog**
 Determines whether the game entity is visible in the fog of war.